Mr. Joseph Ostrowski

 Summary of Sexual Abuse Allegations against Mr. Joseph Ostrowski:

-In early 2012, Joseph Ostrowski, a teacher and football coach at Holy Redeemer High School in Wilkes-Barre, was arrested on charges of making child pornography, including persuading and enticing minors to engage in sexually explicit conduct for the purpose of producing a visual depiction of such conduct, including live transmissions via webcam, and using the internet to extort and attempt to extort additional nude photographs, images and live transmissions of sexual conduct from his victims.
+Mr. Joseph Ostrowski was a teacher and football coach who worked at Holy Redeemer High School in the Diocese of Scranton.
+According to media reports, in early 2012, Ostrowski was arrested on charges of making child pornography, including persuading and enticing minors to engage in sexually explicit conduct for the purpose of producing a visual depiction of such conduct, including live transmissions via webcam, and using the internet to extort and attempt to extort additional nude photographs, images and live transmissions of sexual conduct from his victims.

-He later pled guilty and was sentenced to 25 years in federal prison.
+He later pleaded guilty and was sentenced to 25 years in federal prison.

 Ostrowski was later charged by the Commonwealth of Pennsylvania for the molestation of a teenage boy in the locker room at Holy Redeemer.
 According to police, the incident occurred shortly before his May 2012 arrest by federal agents.
 He later pled guilty to the state charges and was sentenced to another two- to four- years behind bars.